 Isolated power supplies also offer the advantage of portability, since they can oftentimes be tucked neatly underneath pedalboards.
 The majority of professional guitarists opt for an isolated power supply solution, since it’s really the best when it comes to portability, reliability, and convenience.
 An isolated power supply is decidedly the priciest of all the options, but in our research the majority of people advise saving up for one if possible.

-To be honest, with pedal power supplies, there’s not really that much to try.
-It’s not the most fun purchase to demo, like a distortion, delay, or loop pedal would be.
-In our case, demoing consisted of seeing the power supplies for ourselves, examining the build quality, hooking up a few pedals and firing them up to make sure everything works accordingly.
-By and large our reviews take into account the experiences of hundreds of users that we read through on various forums and communities.
+In our case, testing consisted of seeing the power supplies for ourselves, examining the build quality, hooking up a few pedals and firing them up to make sure everything works accordingly.

-We sincerely hope this is helpful and helps you not only learn about pedal power, but also make an informed buying decision (and maybe snag a good deal in the process).
-Without further ado, the 5 top pedal power supply solutions!
+We sincerely hope this is helpful and helps you not only learn about pedal power, but also make an informed buying decision.

 Voodoo Lab Pedal Power 2+

 The Voodoo Lab Pedal Power 2+ Power Supply has become a bit of the industry standard workhorse when it comes to powering pedals.
-This is a true isolated power supply, meaning its eight outputs are completely electrically isolated from each other, thus eliminating the noise and hum that would ordinarily be brought about by ground loops or interaction between pedals.
-Aside from getting the highest number of recommendations by guitarists and bassists across all the online musician communities and forums we dug through, this is also the pedal power supply used most by touring and pro guitarists.
+This is a true isolated power supply, eliminating the noise and hum that would ordinarily be brought about by ground loops or interaction between pedals.

-The U.S.A.-made Voodoo Lab Pedal Power 2+ has a very rugged look and feel to it.
-It weighs roughly 2 lbs. and measures about 6 inches wide by 3.5 inches deep, with a height of 1.8 inches.
-The fact that this power supply is used and trusted on stages all over the world and remains this highly rated speaks to its reliability.
+The U.S.A.-made Voodoo Lab Pedal Power 2+ weighs roughly 2 lbs. and measures about 6 inches wide by 3.5 inches deep, with a height of 1.8 inches.
+This power supply is used and trusted on stages all over the world.

-So, as we mentioned what you’re essentially getting here is power supply with eight outputs that are completely isolated, meaning that for “basic” use you can use it to power eight of your battery-operated effects pedals.
-Another reason the Pedal Power 2+ is so highly acclaimed is its versatility, meaning it will handle most of your pedals with special voltage and current requirements.
+What you’re essentially getting here is power supply with eight outputs that are completely isolated, meaning that for “basic” use you can use it to power eight of your battery-operated effects pedals.
 Each of the eight inputs can be modified via a dip switch at the bottom of the unit, which allows the outputs to accommodate nearly any voltage/current combo.
 The outputs are laid out as follows:

 The Voodoo Lab Pedal Power 2+ can actually handle even more pedal types.
-If you have a pedal that requires 18V (such as the MXR M117R Flanger), by purchasing this Voodoo Lab PPY 18V Y cable you can combine two 9V outputs to create an 18V supply.
+If you have a pedal that requires 18V, you can purchase this Voodoo Lab PPY 18V Y cable to combine two 9V outputs to create an 18V supply.
 You can even join together two 12V outputs to power a 24V pedal.
-If you have a pedal like the Eventide TimeFactor which requires more current, you can purchase a current doubler cable, use it on outputs 5 and 6 which gives you 12V at 400mA.

 The 1 SPOT is very straightforward.
 You have a 9 volt power supply, which is the only thing you have to plug into an outlet.
 It only takes up this one spot, hence the name of the product.
 From there, you have a multi-plug cable with eight barrel connectors chained to each other, each of which can be used to power a pedal (you have about 10 ft. to play with which should be plenty).
 For convenience, an L6 converter is included to power Line 6 modeling pedals, as well as 3.5mm and Battery Clip Converters to power vintage style pedals.